chris-townsend/PP4-Kitchen_Tales/README.md

 [**Google DevTools**](https://developer.chrome.com/docs/devtools/) - Once the website was made to a basic deployment level, Google DevTools was used frequently to resize objects within the site, very helpful for making my website responsive.

-[**Python Tutor**](https://pythontutor.com/) - Python Tutor was used for helping step through non-functioning code and resolve issues.

 [**Git**](https://git-scm.com/) - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.

 [**GitHub**](https://github.com/) - GitHub is used to store the project's code after being pushed from Git.